 It's important to avoid words that may be too general and picked up by search engines as keywords.
 That will attract people who were searching for something else that's not related because they used one or more of your keywords in their search.

 Once they stumble on your page and see that it's not what they want, they leave in a hurry.
 If too many people click away quickly, search engines take this to mean that your article had nothing of value.

 Search engines monitor how long visitors stay on a web page.
 The longer they stay, presumably reading, the more appropriate the page must be to the search that was requested.

 The search engines use that information to improve their response to keyword queries.
 This affects your ranking.

-I see that a lot.
+I see that mistake made a lot.
 And I bet if you allot more time to spell checking, you’ll do better with ranking.
 Ahh, did you catch that?
 The word “allot” with two L's is a valid word with a totally different meaning.